 *Rodney King was born on this date in 1965.
 He was a Black laborer and civil rights symbol (police brutality).

 In 1989, King robbed a store in Monterey Park, California.
 He threatened to hit the Korean store owner with an iron bar he was carrying.
-King stole two hundred dollars in cash during the robbery, and was caught, convicted, and sentenced to two years of imprisonment and released after serving a year of the sentence.
+King stole two hundred dollars in cash during the robbery and was caught, convicted, and sentenced to two years of imprisonment and released after serving a year of the sentence.

-His life changed dramatically for being the victim of an incident of police brutality involving the Los Angeles Police Department on March 3, 1991.
+His life changed dramatically after being the victim of an incident of police brutality involving the Los Angeles Police Department on March 3, 1991.
 A bystander, George Holliday, witnessed the beating and videotaped much of the incident from a distance.
 At the time of the beating, King had been twice divorced and had fathered three children.
-The videotaped footage showed seven officers surrounding the solitary King, with several Los Angeles police officers repeatedly striking a helpless King with their batons while the other officers stood alongside watching without taking any action to stop the beating.
+The videotaped footage showed seven officers surrounding the solitary King, with several Los Angeles police officers repeatedly striking a helpless King with their batons while the other officers stood alongside, watching without taking action to stop the beating.

 On June 17, 2012, King's fiancée Cynthia Kelly found him dead in his swimming pool.
 He was transferred by ambulance to Arrowhead Regional Medical Center in Colton, California.
 King was pronounced dead at the hospital at 6:11 am.